 I am Israeli-born, Canadian-raised, and am currently kicking around Europe (with stops in the UK and in Germany, where I now live).
-By day I am an administrative drone, by night I am a translator and editor, and inbetween I can usually be found either staring at the airplanes landing over my house or at my sewing machine.
+By day I am an administrative drone, by night I am a translator and editor, and inbetween I can usually be found either at my sewing machine or at my longarm.

 I bought my first machine at a German flea market before I properly learned to sew.
-It was an Anker Gloria made sometimes in the 60s, is all metal, and has a beautiful design (and a really wicked carrying case).
-I tried to use it when I first learned to sew but just then it went BOOM and started smoking.
-I’m not sure if the engine blew or just the bulb, but haven’t investigated.
-My next machine was given to me by an acquaintance after I put the word out that I was looking, not having quite made the commitment to actually spend money on a new machine.
+It is an Anker Gloria made sometimes in the 60s, is all metal, and has a beautiful design (and a really wicked carrying case).
+I tried to use it when I first learned to sew, but just then it went BOOM and started smoking.
+I found a replacement engine on eBay, now I just need to learn electrics to install it.
+My next machine was given to me by an acquaintance after I put the word out that I was looking, not having quite made the commitment to actually spending money on a new machine.
 It was a Singer 514, about as old as I am, and came in its own built-in table.
 I managed to break it, too, though I’m sure it’s easily fixable.
 When I finally got a job in England, I used my first paycheque to buy the JL250 machine (made by Janome) from John Lewis.
 I’m not even joking when I say the only feature I was looking for was speed control.
 It didn’t take long for me to realize how utterly unsuitable it is for quilting.
 After quilting one more massive quilt on it to bruising and pain, and having realized that maybe this sewing palaver wasn’t going away, I bought a Janome Horizon 8200.
 It’s a dream.
-I’m currently saving my pennies to buy a longarm machine.
+In 2015, a Handiquilter Avante joined the fold.

-Oh, and I have cats, because you can’t be a quilter unless you have a cat or three.
-Meet Sheleg, Schnitzel, and Kiwi.
-Two of them are sisters and one of them is Cinderella.
+Oh, and I have cats, because you aren’t really a quilter unless you have a cat or three.
+Meet Schnitzel and Kiwi.